Nvidia RTX 2080 and 2080 Ti review — Fake it until you make it

 RTX 2080 Ti and 2080 performance analysis

-The 2080 is an excellent card, but the 2080 Ti is in an anther class entirely.
+The 2080 is an excellent card, but the 2080 Ti is in an another class entirely.
 At 2160p, you can turn down just a few settings to get 60 frames per second in even some of the most demanding games.
 The one that surprised me the most was The Division.
 That’s a tough benchmark, and other than a dip during a CPU-intense moment that I did my best to minimize, the 2080 Ti stayed above 60 frames per second consistently.

 You can see that PUBG has similar results.
 It does dip below 60 frames per second a couple of times at 2160p, but that’s using the highest possible settings.
 You can tune those down, use a Gsync monitor, or go for 1440p and get around 120 frames per second without having to make too many visual sacrifices.